Some people say I cry easily. I guess it’s true.

 I am at peace with crying.
 I’ve learned to be totally OK with it, because I know it washes away poison and creates a river in which happiness can flow.

-I never quite fit in.
-I was painfully shy and had few friends.
+I have never quite fit in.
+I was painfully shy in my youth and had few friends.
 I longed to be part of the group, but never seemed to be included.
 Somehow I didn’t quite belong.
 That brand of being alone was difficult.
 It still is.
+I still feel like I don’t belong.

-I’m not afraid to immerse myself in the rainbow of emotions — sadness, despair, loneliness, joy, love, and wonder — that manifests itself in the tracks of my tears.
+I have learned not to be afraid to immerse myself in the rainbow of emotions — sadness, despair, loneliness, joy, love, and wonder — that manifests itself in the tracks of my tears.

 Those feelings are evoked by many things: saying goodbye, achieving something I thought I couldn’t, being the voice of dissent, witnessing others suffer, experiencing my own suffering, gazing on a beautiful valley from a clifftop in Yemen, being hurt by a friend, making up, making love, hearing music, watching movies, being a crazy one… the list is virtually endless.